asyncapi/modelina/docs/usage.md

 The OpenAPI input processor expects that the property `openapi` is defined in order to know it should be processed.

-The response and request payloads, since it is a JSON Schema variant, is [interpreted as a such](./interpretation_of_JSON_Schema.md).
+The response and request payloads, since it is a JSON Schema variant, which are then passed on to the [JSON Schema processor](#generate-models-from-json-schema-documents).

 #### Limitations and Compatibility
 These are the current known limitation of the OpenAPI inputs.